Skip to main content

 • Audio Introduction — Preview or customize the spoken intro learners hear

-• Presentation Materials — Upload PDF files for learners to present during the session
+• Presentation Materials — Upload PDFs for learners to present during the session

 • Scenario Name and Description — Update how the scenario appears in lists